The importance sampling technique for understanding rare events in Erd\H{o}s-R\'enyi random graphs: Large deviations, importance sampling and exponential random graphs

-In view of \eqref{Mkimp}, one way of comparing the efficiency of importance sampling estimators is to look at which estimator has the smaller second moment.
-When the family of measures $\ProbP_{n,p}$ possesses a large deviations principle, a notion of asymptotic optimality (or asymptotic efficiency) of the estimator $\tilde M_K$ can be defined with the interpretation that the second moment of the estimator is the smallest possible in the asymptotic sense, as afforded by the large deviation principle (\cite{Buck} and see also Definition \ref{def:asympEff}).
-Thus, before defining asymptotic optimality, we first proceed with a description of the large deviations principle for \ER random graphs.

-In the context of \ER random graphs, Chatterjee and Varadhan \cite{ChaVar11} have proved a general large deviation principle which is based on the theory of dense graph limits developed by \cite{Borgsetal08}.
+Before the proof of the main result, we start with a more detailed description of the large deviations principle for \ER random graphs and introduce the necessary constructs required in our proof.
+Chatterjee and Varadhan \cite{ChaVar11} have proved a general large deviation principle which is based on the theory of dense graph limits developed by \cite{Borgsetal08} (See also Lovasz's recent monograph, \cite{Lovasz2012monograph}).
 In this framework, a random graph is represented as a function $X(x,y) \in \widetilde{\calW}$, where $\widetilde{\calW}$ is the set of all measureable functions $f:[0,1]^2 \to [0,1]$ satisfying $f(x,y) = f(y,x)$.
 Specifically, a finite simple graph $X$ on $n$ vertices is represented by the function, or \emph{graphon},

 Here we treat $(X_{ij})$ as a symmetric matrix with entries in $\{0,1\}$ and $X_{ii} = 0$ for all $i$.
 In general, for a function $f\in \widetilde{\calW}$, $f(x,y)$ can be interpreted as the probability of having an edge between vertices $x$ and $y$.
 Then, we define the quotient space $\calW$ under the equivalence relation defined by $f \sim g$ if $f(x,y) = g(\sigma x,\sigma y)$ for some measure preserving bijection $\sigma: [0,1]\rightarrow[0,1]$.
 Intuitively, an equivalence class contains graphons that are equal after a relabelling of vertices.
 (See, e.g., \cite{Borgsetal08, ChaVar11} for further exploration and properties of the quotient space.)